Columbia Bible College

 “Rebecca Leifert and her team were phenomenal.
 We received so much training about how to actually manage the work ourselves after implementation.
 I saw that as an added value.”

 After a brand identity re-launch, Columbia Bible College needed a total web refresh to better connect with a new generation of students.
 The existing site was plagued by the typical issues in higher education: too many contributors, too many pages, outdated content and no quality control.

 With 1,000 pages and 2,900 NetCommunity™ parts, the college had a big project to tackle and knew they would need help.
 But local agencies were inexperienced with the CMS.
-The college turned to Google to find independent Blackbaud® experts, and located Nonprofit Garden (formerly Beyond Nines).
+The college turned to Google to find consultants with both WordPress and Blackbaud® expertise; they located Nonprofit Garden (formerly Beyond Nines).

-Nonprofit Garden and our design partner Studio Aluminum collaborated with the college to design and build a NetCommunity web design that would better support the brand and marketing goals for the college.
+Nonprofit Garden and our design partner Studio Aluminum collaborated with the college to design and build a NetCommunity web design that would better support the brand and marketing goals for the college and would extend into their WordPress environment.
 The team worked to create a different kind of user experience and user interface that included audience centered engagement so users would know exactly where to find their specific content.